leeandrew1212/Auzure-Kibana/README.md

 A Load Balancer ensures traffic is distributed across a number of servers to maintian a balanced flow within the network.
 In this case it's an Appliction Load Balancer, which distributes network traffic directly to users.
 Restricting heavy traffic from slowing or crashing the network, "DDoS Attack".
 The benifit of a Jumpbox provides security, backups and broad customizations acting such as the heart of the system.

 Integrating an Elasticsearch, Logstash, & Kibana, (ELK) allows users to monitor the vulnerable virtual machines for changes to the data's logs, and events.
-System's applications, infrastructures, clickstreams, performance etc.
+System's applications, infrastructures, clickstreams, performance etc. A Filebeat for example gathers, parse, an augment the data.
+A Metricbeat records metrics along with statistics from the operating system and services running on the server.